This sheet pan mediterranean roasted lamb is a simple dinner ready in just 20 minutes, loaded with flavor and only one pan to clean up!

 I’m late to the game on this sheet pan thing.
 Well, late in sharing some recipe ideas with you that is.
 Not late to trying this method out because it’s literally how I eat dinner 90% of the time.

 Throw some (ok A LOT) of veg on a pan, add a protein and usually some potatoes or other carb, account for varying cook times by adding each element in the right order and boom, you have dinner.
 Usually in 15 minutes or less too.
-Try this sheet pan maple mustard chicken if that sounds like the perfect dinner prep for you, it’s delicious as well!

 This sheet pan mediterranean roasted lamb is even better with just 8-10 minutes of roasting needed and everything going on the pan at the same time.
 It’s literally foolproof.